JepardMay/breakout-game/README.md

 # breakout-game

-Game base on the following course https://www.udemy.com/course/web-projects-with-vanilla-javascript/
+A game based on the following course https://www.udemy.com/course/web-projects-with-vanilla-javascript/

 ## What's new added:
 - add the highest score (saved in localstorage)